Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Methods

 We use a simulation from the General Circulation Model (GCM) \texttt{THOR} \citep{mendoncca2016thor, deitrick2020thor} of a cloudless atmosphere on WASP-43b to model observations.
 This simulation was previously used to study the atmospheric temperature structure, cloud cover, and chemistry of WASP-43b \citep{mendoncca2018revisiting, mendoncca2018chemistry}. \texttt{THOR} is based on a dynamical core that solves the non-hydrostatic compressible Euler equations on an icosahedral grid.
 The simulation uses a simple two-band formulation of radiative transfer calibrated to reproduce the results from more complex non-grey models of WASP-43b \citep{kataria2015wasp43b, malik2017helios}.
 More details about the model configuration can be found in \citet{mendoncca2018revisiting}.
 We are not concerned about the time-varying behaviour of the atmosphere (which is small in any case) as we are using this as an exemplar case, so we post-process a single snapshot of the GCM temperature field.

-To simulate the observed thermal emission in the MIRI/LRS bandpass, the GCM simulation was post-processed using the HELIOS code \citep{malik2017helios} as described in \citet{bell2024nightside} to produce a map of the thermal emission averaged over the entire bandpass.
+To simulate the observed thermal emission in the MIRI/LRS bandpass, the GCM simulation was post-processed using the HELIOS code \citep{malik2017helios} to produce a map of the planetary thermal flux averaged over the entire bandpass, normalised by a stellar spectrum from the PHOENIX model database \citep{allard1995model,husser2013new} as described in \citet{mendoncca2018chemistry}.
 We do not represent limb darkening for this latitude-longitude map, as we fit a two-dimensional map that varies only due to the rotation and occultation of the planet.

 This simulation results in the map of thermal emission shown in the left-hand panel of Figure \ref{fig:gcm_true_l2_l4}.
 The figure also shows representations of this ``true map'' using spherical harmonics up to a given order $\ell_{\mathrm{max}}$, calculated using \texttt{starry} \citep{luger2019starry}.
 This shows how an $\ell_{\mathrm{max}}=2$ representation fails to capture the spatial structure of the map; its brightest point is on the equator $24^{\circ}$ east of the substellar point, compared to the position of the brightest point in the original map at $40^{\circ}$ east.
 This offset is due to the low-order representation omitting many of the higher-order structures in the true map \citep{hammond2024wasp43b}.